Bankydog/Italiano_vue/README.md

 This project serves as a practical demonstration of front-end development skills, showcasing the ability to create a functional and visually appealing landing page while adhering to modern development standards.

-How to use this information:

-Copy and paste this text into your project's README.md file.
-You can then add or modify any details to make it more specific to your project.
-If you used any other library's or frameworks, you should add that to the techonologies used section.
 ## Project Setup

 ```sh